m251470/Pirate-Game/README.md

 Both ships have the same capabilities and the same health of 3.

-You can gain health by going over a power-up but be careful, you don't want to run into the islands because you will lose 2 health don't try to get the powerup too soon because the health limit is 3.
+You can gain health by going over a power-up but be careful, you don't want to run into the islands because you will die if you are at full health, but if you are not at full health, nothing will happen.
 If you get hit by a cannonball you only lose 1 health.

 Pirate ship 1: This pirate ship is controlled by WASD keys.
 "W, S" control forward and backward movement, and "A, D" control which way the ship rotates.
 "Q" is used to fire the cannon.